Graphite bomb: United States

+South Korea

 South Korea has announced plans to build graphite bombs for use against North Korea to paralyse its electric grid in the event of a new war breaking out on the Korean Peninsula, subject to funding from the country's finance ministry.
 The weapons have been developed by South Korea's Agency for Defense Development, Yonhap news agency reported, as one element of the kill chain pre-emptive strike program.
-Contractors were selected in 2020 and the weapons are intended to be delivered by 2024.
+Contractors were selected in 2020 and the weapons were intended to be delivered by 2024.

+China

+In June 2025, the CCTV news agency shared an animated video showing a domestically produced graphite bomb, attributed to the China Aerospace Science and Technology Corporation.
+It was shown to be fired from a land-based vehicle, ejecting 90 cylindrical submunitions.
+These submunitions detonate in mid-air releasing chemically treated carbon filaments designed to short circuit high-voltage equipment.
+It has a range of 290 km, with a warhead weighing 490 kg.
+It is claimed to affect an area of at least 10,000 m2.

 Countermeasures

 The effects of a graphite bomb can be mitigated by providing insulation.
 However, most power lines are not insulated in practice due to the high costs involved.